noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 #### Task 1: Deploy an Azure VM scale set by using an Azure QuickStart template

+1. From the lab virtual machine, start Microsoft Edge and browse to the Azure portal at http://portal.azure.com and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.

+1. In the Azure portal, in the Microsoft Edge window, start a PowerShell session within the Cloud Shell.

+1. If you are presented with the **You have no storage mounted** message, configure storage using the following settings:

+    - Subsciption: the name of the target Azure subscription

+    - Cloud Shell region: the name of the Azure region that is available in your subscription and which is closest to the lab location

+    - Resource group: the name of a new resource group **az3000100-LabRG**

+    - Storage account: a name of a new storage account

+    - File share: a name of a new file share

+1. From the Cloud Shell pane, run the following to identify a unique DNS domain name (substitute the placeholder <custom-label> with any alphanumeric string starting with a letter and no longer than 9 characters, which is likely to be unique and the placeholder <location> with the name of the Azure region into which you intend to deploy resources in this lab):

+    ```
+    Test-AzDnsAvailability -DomainNameLabel <custom-label> -Location '<location'>
+    ```

+1. Verify that the command returned **True**.
+If not, rerun the same command with a different value of the <custom-label> until the command returns True.

+1. Note the value of the <custom-label> that resulted in the successful outcome.
+You will need it in the next task.

 1. From the lab virtual machine, start Microsoft Edge and browse to the Azure QuickStart template that deploys autoscale demo app on Ubuntu 16.04 at [**https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale**](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale).

 1. Click **Deploy to Azure** and, when prompted, sign in by using the Microsoft account that has the Owner role in the target Azure subscription.